Karthikaaa/price-optimization/README.md

 <br>  Tools and Technologies

+* Python: For data preprocessing, analysis, and modeling.
+* SQL: For querying and analyzing data in AWS Athena.
 * Jupyter Notebook: For initial data exploration and preprocessing.
 * AWS Athena: For efficient querying of large datasets.
 * Tableau & Power BI: For creating visual insights.